Diagnostic Radiology Program

 The second year is primarily spent at the University of Rochester Medical Center/Strong Memorial Hospital; residents rotate through most of the radiologic subspecialties.
 Residents begin overnight work with a night-float system.

 During the third year, residents again spend most of their training at the University of Rochester Medical Center, however select rotations are offered at University Medical Imaging, our primary outpatient facility.
-PGY-4 and PGY-5 cover the majority of in-house overnight work in a night float system.
+PGY-3 to PGY-5 cover the majority of in-house overnight work in a night float system.
 They have increased autonomy to match their growing skills.

 Diagnostic Training: Typical Educational Rotations